 - 1. Your system triggers a Level 2 Assessment or two Level 1 Assessments in a 12-month period see below for explanation of assessments; - 2.
 Your system has an E. coli MCL violation; - 3.
-Your system has a coliform treatment technique violation; or - 4.
+Your system has a coliform treatment technique violation (including the failure to complete a State-approved start-up procedure); or - 4.
 Your system has two monitoring violations or one monitoring violation and one Level 1 Assessment trigger in a rolling 12-month period.